 PUMA King Platinum is one of the most comfortable and affordable leather cleats with better impact protection.
-It has a speed cleat and agility design loved by even Neymar Jr. It is, in fact, the star’s first PUMA soccer cleat, which he used during practice and actual match with PSG.
+It has a speed cleat and agility design loved by even Neymar Jr. It is, in fact, the star’s first PUMA soccer cleat, which he used during practice and the actual match with PSG.

-This leather cleat has a modern technology that blends well with its materials.
+This leather cleat has modern technology that blends well with its materials.
 The clean kangaroo leather upper design will impress you with its anti-stretch pattern and knitted tongue that offers a comfortable, compression fit.
 The King also has an external heel counter and RAPIDSPRINT outsole that helps lock the foot down through every change of direction and during explosive take-offs.

 — Adidas Copa Mundial —